 Google has the incentive to keep users locked into their ecosystem.
-So, to encourage people to user their services, they put them left, right and center.
 That's why the Google Search bar is sitting there, taking up space on the home screen of every brand new Android device.
 If you don't use the Search bar and its just taking up room, here's how you can get rid of it.

-Google wants its Google Now service to be successful.
+Google wants its Assistant service to be successful.
 So, they've put the little microphone icon on their Search bar with the hope that you'll use it thanks to its convenient placement.
-If they made it easy to take the Google Search bar and its microphone button off the home screen, it would affect the success of their product.
+But if you're not into it, removing the search bar is often quite easy on most phones, if not exactly obvious.

-The most common reason is on-screen real estate: that bar takes up space that could be put to better use by displaying app icons or more of your Nyan Cat wallpaper.
+The most common reason is on-screen real estate: that bar takes up space that could be put to better use by displaying app icons or more of your snazzy wallpaper.

 - Tap and hold on the Google Search bar.